-But, although Taipei has many trendy restaurants, hipster cafes, and weird themed dining spots, don’t forget to eat at the night markets and try some of the local delicacies.
+Although Taipei has many trendy restaurants, hipster cafes, and weird themed dining spots, don’t forget to eat at the night markets and try some of the local delicacies.
 The local food is delish, even though some dishes, like stinky tofu and pig’s blood rice cake, are still too weird for me.

 But, whatever you do decide to feast on, don’t leave Taipei without trying bubble milk tea, beef noodles, dumplings and steamed buns!

 Tipping in Taipei is not required and pretty much everywhere else in Taiwan.
 If you are dining at a nicer-looking restaurant, expect a 10% service charge to be worked into your bill.

 Taipei is most probably one of the easiest destinations to find excellent accommodation options.
 No matter your budget.
 This guide highlights the best hotels in the city and exactly where to stay in Taipei.

 However, I always like to stay close to the city center and tourist spots to make getting around easier.
 Here are some of my favorite districts to stay at:

 Da’an: If you’re looking for more of an artsy vibe, whilst still being within walking distance from Taipei 101 and Sun Yat-Sen Memorial Hall, Da’an – the cultural district of Taipei, is an excellent choice.